ChamudithaEkanayake/Node-red-dashboard/README.md

 <a name="top"></a>

 Created by **Chamuditha Ekanayake**, this repository contains the complete Node-RED dashboard suite for Project VELO AI.
 It includes all necessary configurations and widgets for displaying and managing real-time data.
+Update README.md

 ## Table of Contents
 1. [Introduction to Node-RED](#Introduction-to-Node-RED)